jaeyson/provision-scripts/vultr-actix-web/web_app/README.md

 # Deployment steps

+> [!NOTE]
+> `deploy.yml.bak` is already written, you just have to rename it in
+> order for the runner to pick up the workflow.

 A bare-bones guide on simple CI/CD

 Some parts we're done manually, because we're starting of making immutable images,